r0mdau/cv.romaindauby.fr/content/english/_index.md

 Coach in road and track cycling, practice swimming and hiking in high mountains.

+I am looking for a leadership position in site reliability engineering or technical manager or technical team management applying DevOps principles.

 ## Professionnal experiences

 ### DevOps Technical Leader at Cdiscount